AlexAbes/cs109a/index.md

 ### Introduction and Description of Data

-Description of relevant knowledge.
-Why is this problem important?
-Why is it challenging?
-Introduce the motivations for the project question and how that question was defined through preliminary EDA.

-Given that we predict that a playlist popular, we would like the chances to be high that it actually is popular.
+Given that we predict that a playlist is popular, we would like the chances to be high that it actually is popular.
 Hence we seek to create a model that has a low false positive rate.
 We also want to balance this aim with a desire to return a diversity of playlists as popular; if we are only predicting a few playlists as popular then our model would not be very useful for Spotify executives creating playlists.
+We further explore the implications of this preference for one type of error over another in our model in the modeling section.

+Preliminary EDA indicated that there were large outliers in the dataset for the number of playlist followers.
+The followers variable does not have a normal distribution in the dataset, and instead it is skewed with a right tail.
+Most playlists had a number of followers below a low value, but there were a few playlists which entirely skewed the data.
+This caused us to think differently about what it meant for a playlist to be popular, if very few playlists actually achieve stratospheric popularity.
+We decided to formulate our question towards determining whether a playlist will reach a certain level of popularity, rather than predicting the exact number of followers it will achieve.

+Several of the variables, such as total duration, appear to have quadratic rather than linear relationships with the response variable.
+This caused us to brainstorm modeling ideas that would allow us to also incorporate other variables that appeared to have linear relationships with the followers variable, such as average loudness.
+Visualizations and further details on the findings from EDA can be found in the EDA notebook.

+###### Brief overview of the data collection process

 The data was collected using the following steps:
 1. We used the [Spotipy API wrapper](http://spotipy.readthedocs.io/en/latest/) to collect the basic information of a set of about 1,700 public Spotify-owned playlists.